Avaiga/taipy-doc/docs/manuals/gui/viselements/charts/map.md

 ```

 In the dictionary stored in *layout["geo"]*, you can spot a handful of settings
-tuning who the map is rendered under the line.
+tuning how the map is rendered under the line.

 The chart definition uses all those objects to create the control: